RT-Thread/rt-thread/bsp/stm32/docs/STM32_Nucleo-144_BSP_Introduction.md

 # STM32 Nucleo-144 BSP Introduction

-This document records the guide of the BSP (board support package) provided by the RT-Thread development team for the STM32 Nucleo-144 development boards.
+This document records the instruction of the BSP (board support package) that provided by the RT-Thread development team for the STM32 Nucleo-144 development boards.

 The document is covered in three parts:

 - Resources Introduction
 - Quickly Get Started
 - Advanced Features